Tribute to Buddy Holly: Chad Allan and the Reflections version

 Canadian rock band Chad Allan and the Reflections recorded the song as their debut single in 1962.
 Randy Bachman, lead guitarist of the band, recalled that he and a few friends were going to drive to Holly's following show in Fargo, North Dakota, when the news of his death emerged.
 Bachman had previously heard Berry's record on the radio.
 "Tribute to Buddy Holly" was cut at Kay Bank Studios in Minneapolis, Minnesota due to the fact that Bachman recalled that the Trashmen's "Surfin' Bird" was recorded there.
 However, this is inconsistent, considering "Surfin Bird" was recorded and released in 1963, the year after "Tribute to Buddy Holly" had been released.
-Another major factor to recording in Minneapolis was the fact that a decent recording studio was missing in Winnipeg at the time.
+Another major factor to recording in Minneapolis was that a decent recording studio was missing in Winnipeg at the time.

 The sessions took place a weekend in late 1962, with the band traveling via a Buick that Bachman's girlfriend's father had loaned them.
 A box trailer was used to haul their equipment to the United States, with Bachman's father's canvas tent covering it.
 The recording studio had three-track equipment, something not present in Winnipeg studios at the time.
 When the band arrived at the studios, Chad Allan got a sore throat and was feeling sick.
 Bachman's regular Gretsch guitar was malfunctioning, so he had to resort to using Allan's Fender Jazzmaster which he'd recently purchased.
 Allan would instead strum on Bachman's Gretsch acoustically, which was used for the recording.
 Four or five takes of the songs were produced before they got satisfied with the sound.

 "Tribute to Buddy Holly" was released as a single on Canadian-American Records in December 1962.
 However, there was a mix-up with the master tapes, leading a Chad-Allan original "I Just Didn't Have the Heart" to be labeled "Tribute to Buddy Holly".
 This error happened with the first few hundred pressings of the single, and it was recalled once the mistake was found out.
 "Tribute to Buddy Holly" was locally successful, reaching the top-10 on Winnipeg radio station CKY in 1963.
 However, the band failed to attract national attention with the single.
 It was their only single on the Canadian-American label, with the group signing Quality Records for their follow up-record "Shy Guy" The band would eventually change their name to Chad Allan and the Expressions in 1965 where they would secure a number 1 hit with "Shakin' All Over".